-Once a year the school board and school management team invites the school community to our annual strategy meeting.
-Reaching milestones, defining new targets and identifying improvement areas are discussed here, in order to fulfill the school’s vision for 2025.
-Read the Strategy 2025 document here.
+Once a year the school board and school management team invite the school community to our annual strategy meeting.
+Reaching milestones, defining new targets and identifying improvement areas are discussed here, in order to fulfil the school’s vision for 2025.

 DSK Creative Indaba

-Grade 12 learners celebrate the end of their school careers together with family, friends and teachers on the last day of Term 3.
-The Matric Ball Committee (Grade 11 learners) is responsible for the organisation of this send off!
+Grade 12 learners celebrate the end of their school careers together with family, friends and teachers on the last day of term 3.
+The Matric Ball Committee (Grade 11 learners) are responsible for the fundraising, planning and organisation of this send-off!

-Schools from our neighbouring schools as well as our partner schools, Thembani and Disa Park, participate in our annual “Nsek” Football Tournament held on a Saturday in October.
-The aim is to get to mingle with learners from other schools, while enjoying some fun soccer competition.
+Neighbouring schools, as well as our partner schools, Thembani and Disa Park, participate in our annual “Nsek” Football Tournament.
+It is typically held on a Saturday in October.
+The aim is to have our learners mingle with learners from other schools while enjoying some fun soccer competitions.

 The Valedictory ceremony is the graduation and farewell celebration at which Grade 12 learners receive their provisional results.
-Outstanding academic, sporting, social and music results are be awarded in front of proud parents and friends.
-After the official ceremony guests are invited for light refreshments in our Multifunction Room.
+Outstanding academic, sporting, social and music results are awarded to them in front of proud parents and friends.
+After the official ceremony, guests are invited for light refreshments.

 DSK Family Bazaar

 The Bazaar is a parent initiative and it is the biggest annual fundraiser of the school.
-Traditionally it takes place beginning of November each year and it is a compulsory school day for all learners and staff.
-Known as the ‘German cultural family fest’, it attracts not only the German community in the Cape, but also people from all over Cape Town (we had around 7000 visitors in 2017 and 2018).
-An event of this size is only possible if parents, learners, teachers and staff get involved and work closely together, which we have managed to do with great success.
-At the parents’ discretion, the proceeds go towards projects such as the upgrading of facilities eg. new soccer cages, the new multifunction sports court, interactive whiteboards for classrooms or for the support of individual learners at school camps or outings.
+Traditionally it takes place at the beginning of November each year and it is a compulsory school day for all learners and staff.
+Known as the ‘German cultural family fest’, it attracts not only the German community in the Cape but also people from all over Cape Town (we have had around 7000 visitors in the 2017 and 2018 events).
+An event of this size is only possible if parents, learners, teachers, sponsors and staff get involved and work closely together, which we have managed to do with great success.
+At the parents’ discretion, the proceeds go towards projects in the upgrading of facilities such as; new soccer cages, the new multifunction sports court, interactive whiteboards for classrooms or for the support of individual learners at school camps or outings.

 The Speina Cup is an end of year highlight for the primary school.
-This soccer tournament was initiated by our former primary school principal, Mr Jürgen Speina.
-Grades 1 & 2 and 3 & 4 compete for the winners trophy and also for best team spirit.
+This soccer tournament was initiated by our former Primary School principal, Mr Jürgen Speina.
+Grades 1 & 2 and 3 & 4 compete for the winning trophy and also for best team spirit.

-At the prizegiving assembly at the end of the school year (primary, middle and high school all have separate ceremonies), we celebrate the academic, social, sporting, cultural and musical achievements of our learners.
+At the end of the school year prizegiving assembly (the Primary, Middle and High School all have separate ceremonies), we celebrate the academic, social, sporting, cultural and musical achievements of our learners.
 Extraordinary learners who fulfil certain criteria are awarded partial scholarships.
-Please read here for more information regarding our scholarship criteria and structure.